KQM-git/TCL/evidence/characters/hydro/xingqiu.md

 There are some videos taken before 1.1 where the swords in each wave each seemed to have a separate ICD.
 This seems to have been fixed as part of the same patch that fixed XQ's orbital swords having a lower ICD after swapping.
 Let's be careful not to spread those old videos as misinformation.

-## Xingqiu C6 3rd wave applies hydro twice
+## Xingqiu C6 3rd Wave Applies Hydro Twice

 By: gacha4life\#2525
 Added 03/17/2021